SanderMertens/flecs/docs/FlecsScriptTutorial.md

 [![a fence with multiple pillars and bars](img/script_tutorial/tut_playground_grids.png)](https://www.flecs.dev/explorer/?local=true&wasm=https://www.flecs.dev/explorer/playground.js&script=using%20flecs.components.*%0Ausing%20flecs.meta%0Ausing%20flecs.game%0A%0Aconst%20PI%20%3D%203.1415926%0A%0A%2F%2F%20The%20ground%20plane%0Aplane%20%7B%0A%20%20-%20Position3%7B%7D%0A%20%20-%20Rotation3%7B%24PI%2F2%7D%0A%20%20-%20Rectangle%7B10000%2C%2010000%7D%0A%20%20-%20Rgb%7B0.9%2C%200.9%2C%200.9%7D%0A%7D%0A%0Aassembly%20Fence%20%7B%0A%20%20%2F%2F%20Fence%20parameters%0A%20%20prop%20width%20%3A%20f32%20%3D%2040%0A%20%20prop%20height%20%3A%20f32%20%3D%2020%0A%20%20const%20color%20%3A%20Rgb%20%3D%20%7B0.15%2C%200.1%2C%200.05%7D%0A%0A%20%20%2F%2F%20Pillar%20parameters%0A%20%20const%20pillar_width%20%3D%202%0A%20%20const%20pillar_spacing%20%3D%2010%0A%20%20const%20pillar_count%20%3D%20%24width%20%2F%20%24pillar_spacing%0A%20%20const%20p_grid_spacing%20%3D%20%24width%20%2F%20(%24pillar_count%20-%201)%0A%20%0A%20%20%2F%2F%20Bar%20parameters%0A%20%20const%20bar_spacing%20%3D%203%0A%20%20const%20bar_height%20%3D%202%0A%20%20const%20bar_depth%20%3D%20%24pillar_width%20%2F%202%0A%20%20const%20bar_count%20%3D%20%24height%20%2F%20%24bar_spacing%0A%20%20const%20b_grid_spacing%20%3D%20%24height%20%2F%20%24bar_count%0A%20%20%20%0A%20%20with%20Prefab%2C%20%24color%20%7B%0A%20%20%20%20Pillar%20%3A-%20Box%20%7B%0A%20%20%20%20%20%20%24pillar_width%2C%20%24height%2C%20%24pillar_width%0A%20%20%20%20%7D%0A%20%20%20%20Bar%20%3A-%20Box%20%7B%24width%2C%20%24bar_height%2C%20%24bar_depth%7D%0A%20%20%7D%20%20%20%20%0A%20%20%0A%20%20%2F%2F%20Pillars%0A%20%20pillars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20x.count%3A%20%24pillar_count%2C%0A%20%20%20%20%20%20x.spacing%3A%20%24p_grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Pillar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%0A%20%20%2F%2F%20Bars%0A%20%20bars%20%7B%0A%20%20%20%20-%20Position3%7By%3A%20%24height%2F2%7D%0A%20%20%20%20-%20Grid%7B%0A%20%20%20%20%20%20y.count%3A%20%24bar_count%2C%0A%20%20%20%20%20%20y.spacing%3A%20%24b_grid_spacing%0A%20%20%20%20%20%20prefab%3A%20Bar%20%20%20%20%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%20%2F%2F%20assembly%20Fence%0A%0Afence%20%3A-%20Fence%7B%7D)

-The values got tweaked a bit to get a more easthetically pleasing result when scaling up.
+The values got tweaked a bit to get a more aesthetically pleasing result when scaling up.
 Feel free to tune the variables to values that produce something you like!

 We're almost done!
 There is only one thing left, which is to combine the fence assembly in a nested assembly so we can create an enclosing.

 ## Nested Assemblies
 Now that we have our Fence assembly ready to go, we can build a higher level assemblies which reuses existing the `Fence` assembly.
-One typical thing we could do is instantate a `Fence` four times, so that it creates an enclosed space.
+One typical thing we could do is instantiate a `Fence` four times, so that it creates an enclosed space.

 The code for this doesn't introduce anything beyond what we've already learned.
 Let's first setup a new assembly at the bottom of our script.
 Inside the assembly, lets create `width` and `depth` properties, so we can define a rectangular area.
 Let's also add a `color` and `height` property that we can passthrough to our `Fence` assembly.